github/opensource.guide/overviews/desktop/index.md

 * **Git** — The version control tool that GitHub is built on top of.

-* **GitHub** — Our company, a website, and the name of our software.
+* **GitHub** — Our company and the name of our software.
 We build software and websites to help you interact with Git repositories in a nice way.

 * **GitHub.com** — The website you log into to view repositories online.